Bharat Kala Bhavan

 Bharat Kala Bhavan is a university museum located in Banaras Hindu University, Varanasi, India.
 It has been instrumental in the dissemination of knowledge on Indian art and culture.
 It is one of the important touristic attractions in the Banaras Hindu University and in the city of Varanasi.

 History

-The concept for Bharat Kala Bhavan came to fruition with establishment of Bharatiya Lalit Kala Parishad on 1 January 1920 in a wing in Godowlia, Varanasi.
+The concept for Bharat Kala Bhavan came to fruition with the establishment of Bharatiya Lalit Kala Parishad on 1 January 1920 in a wing in Godowlia, Varanasi.
 Between 1920 and 1962, the museum's collection was shifted to several locations within Varanasi before Jawaharlal Nehru laid foundation of the existing museum building in 1950 and the museum was, then shifted to its existing location in the Banaras Hindu University in 1962.

 Mahatma Gandhi visited Bharat Kala Bhavan thrice and in his final trip he inscribed "संग्रह बहुत अच्छा है" ("the collection is very good").